 - people with paroxysmal nocturnal hemoglobinuria (PNH). - people with atypical hemolytic uremic syndrome (aHUS).
-SOLIRIS is not for use in treating people with Shiga toxin E. coli related hemolytic uremic syndrome (STEC-HUS). - adults with generalized myasthenia gravis (gMG) who are anti-acetylcholine receptor (AChR) antibody positive. - adults with a disease called neuromyelitis optica spectrum disorder (NMOSD) who are anti-aquaporin-4 (AQP4) antibody positive.
+SOLIRIS is not for use in treating people with Shiga toxin E. coli related hemolytic uremic syndrome (STEC-HUS). - people 6 years of age and older with generalized myasthenia gravis (gMG) who are anti-acetylcholine receptor (AChR) antibody positive. - adults with a disease called neuromyelitis optica spectrum disorder (NMOSD) who are anti-aquaporin-4 (AQP4) antibody positive.

-It is not known if SOLIRIS is safe and effective in children with PNH, gMG, or NMOSD
+It is not known if SOLIRIS is safe and effective in children with PNH or NMOSD